Sea Ice | North

 For additional information about Arctic Sea Ice, see:

 The sea ice area for the Arctic shows near-record minimums since 2002.
-The maps below show the areas for September (shaded) relative to the median extent (purple line) based on the period 1980-2000.
+The maps below show the areas for September (shaded) relative to the median extent (purple line).
+From 2002 - 2012, the median extent was based on the period 1980-2000.
+From 2013 onward, the median extent was based on the period 1981-2010.
 The recent years represent a unique event because they show a year-to-year persistence of minimum ice extents (graph below).
 Sea ice area is now significantly below the level of the 1980s and earlier.

 Sea Ice motion over the Arctic Basin.
 Click image to